IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

 ```
 mkdir logs
 ```
-Save logs and status reports directly to the created directory by adding in the `> logs/<log_filename>` syntax to the end of collection command.
+Save logs and status reports directly to the created directory by adding in `> logs/<log_filename>` to the end of collection command.

 **Important:** When gathering logs from the storage system, be sure that the logs cover any relevant time frames for the specific issues that you are trying to debug.